Ravid-A/CS2_AdminsList/README.md

 # CS2_AdminsList

-WeaponsAllocator plugin for retakes written in C# (.Net) for CounterStrikeSharp.
+Admins List plugin for CSSPanel written in C# (.Net) for CounterStrikeSharp.

 ## Description